vercel/modelfusion/docs/guide/function/generate-speech.md

 ## Usage

+### generateSpeech

 [generateSpeech API](/api/modules#generatespeech)

-### Standard mode

-In standard mode, a text string is passed to the `generateSpeech` function, along with a `SpeechSynthesisModel` instance, and an audio buffer with mpeg audio data is returned.
+In standard mode, a text string is passed to the `generateSpeech` function, along with a `SpeechGenerationModel` instance, and an audio buffer with mpeg audio data is returned.

 ```ts
 const speech = await generateSpeech(